vaginessa/dns-wiki/Advertisements-blocking.md

 _Mixed ones (which are designed to work on Android + Browser)_:
 * [AdGuard](http://adguard.com/en/adguard-android/overview.html) - free version is available but the important ones need a _Premium license_ [Source](https://github.com/AdguardTeam/AdguardForAndroid/)
+* [NetGuard](https://github.com/M66B/NetGuard) - only the GitHub releases contain this functionality as per Google's policy

 _Hosts_ (_/system/etc/hosts_):